-Comply with CLP Policy 12 protecting residential amenities, achieving high standards of sustainable build and demonstrating how the design, construction and operation will minimize the use of fossil fuels and natural resources and ensure long term high performance and ease
+Comply with CLP Policy 12 protecting residential amenities, achieving high standards of sustainable build and demonstrating how the design, construction and operation will minimise the use of fossil fuels and natural resources and ensure long term high performance and ease of maintenance in the building in terms of its structural, thermal and moisture control performance.
+The use of materials and finishes able to withstand the effects of Cornwall's humid maritime climate and the impacts of climate change (for example, using resilient materials and siting to reduce mould, rusting and discolouration and the impact of high winds) is encouraged.

-- of maintenance in the building in terms of its structural, thermal and moisture control performance. - Respond to the design, scale, height, appearance and material of surrounding buildings, provide designs which suit a range of age and social groups, home working and mobility and reflect the unique character of the community landscape and its position in the heart of the area. - Take opportunities to design out crime and anti-social behaviour. - Proposed developments should include electric vehicle charging points.
+Respond to the design, scale, height, appearance and material of surrounding buildings, provide designs which suit a range of age and social groups, home working and mobility and reflect the unique character of the community landscape and its position in the heart of the area.

+- Take opportunities to design out crime and anti-social behaviour. - Proposed developments should include electric vehicle charging points in accordance with policy SEC1 of the CEDPD